kf000/Wordle-Solver/README.md

 By modifying this global variable (ENGLISH_WORDS_FILE), you can choose between two sets of english words (word_list.txt or comprehensive_word_list.txt).

-I would recommend you to start with word_list.txt, if results are not satisfactory, you can re-run the script with comprehensive_word_list.txt.

 _word_list.txt is a list of common english words (unfortunately missing a few ones)._

 _comprehensive_word_list.txt is a more comprehensive list._